Asus Laptop

 Remove the bottom cover.

-When the bottom case is removed, you can get access to the internal components, including the battery, RAM, wireless card, heat sink, cooling fan, hard drive, speaker, and motherboard.
+Once the bottom cover is removed, you can access the internal components, including the battery, memory, wireless card, heat sink, cooling fan, hard drive, speakers, and motherboard.

 Remove all screws securing the battery.

-Disconnect the battery connector.
-You can remove the battery
+Disconnect the battery connector from the motherboard.
+You can now remove the battery.

-Remove four screws securing the hard drive and take it out.
+Remove the four screws securing the hard drive, then remove the hard drive.

 Under the battery, you can access the touchpad.